Otep

-Otep was an American nu metal band.
-The band was formed in November 2000 in Los Angeles by frontwoman Otep Shamaya.
-The band is noted for their style of "art-house nu metal", and their strong political stances.
-Throughout the course of several lineup changes over the years, Shamaya was the only constant member in the band.
+Otep was an American nu metal band formed in November 2000 in Los Angeles by frontwoman Otep Shamaya.
+The band is noted for their "art-house nu metal", and their political stances.
+Throughout several lineup changes over the years, Shamaya was the only constant member in the band.

-After being selected by Sharon Osbourne to appear at Ozzfest 2001, Otep was signed to a record deal with Capitol Records without a demo in March 2001.
-Otep released two albums through Capitol, Sevas Tra (2002) and House of Secrets (2004); both albums were moderate successes, and sold a combined total of 400,000 copies worldwide by 2006.
-Otep's third album, The Ascension, was due to be released through Capitol in March 2007, but was delayed indefinitely following the label's consolidation into Capitol Music Group two months prior to its planned release date; the band subsequently parted ways with the label, and the album was eventually issued through Koch Records in October of that year.
+After Sharon Osbourne selected them to appear at Ozzfest 2001, Otep signed with Capitol Records without a demo in March 2001.
+Otep released two albums through Capitol, Sevas Tra (2002) and House of Secrets (2004); both were moderate successes and sold a total of 400,000 copies worldwide by 2006.
+Otep's third album, The Ascension, was due for release through Capitol in March 2007, but was delayed indefinitely following the label's consolidation into Capitol Music Group two months prior to its planned release date.
+The band parted ways with the label, and the album was issued through Koch Records in October of that year.

 In February 2009, Otep signed with Victory Records.
-The band released three albums through the label; Smash the Control Machine (2009), which saw a reunion of the band's Sevas Tra lineup, Atavist (2011), and Hydra (2013), a concept album.
-Hydra was intended to be the band's final album, but thereafter Otep Shamaya opted to continue the band, and they subsequently released two more albums through Napalm Records, Generation Doom (2016) and Kult 45 (2018).
+The band released three albums through the label; Smash the Control Machine (2009), which reunited the Sevas Tra lineup, Atavist (2011), and Hydra (2013), a concept album.
+Hydra was intended to be the band's final album, but Shamaya continued the band, and they released two more albums through Napalm Records, Generation Doom (2016) and Kult 45 (2018).
 Otep's ninth and final album, The God Slayer, was released through Cleopatra Records on September 15, 2023.
-Shamaya announced her retirement from music in November 2024, effectively ending the band.
+Shamaya announced her retirement from music in November 2024, ending the band.

 History

 Early years, Jihad and Sevas Tra (2000–2003)

-Otep began as a band in Los Angeles in November 2000.
-They were invited to play Ozzfest before they had signed to a label after Sharon Osbourne witnessed their fourth live performance.
-They have since played Ozzfest several times.
-Otep signed with Capitol Records after four shows and without a demo, purely on the power of their live performance.
-They started gigging around Los Angeles a lot and released an EP, Jihad, in June 2001.
-After performing at Ozzfest, Marsh and Aguilera were fired, with both guitarists being replaced by Rob Patterson for the rest of the tours that year.
+Otep began in Los Angeles in November 2000.
+They were invited to play Ozzfest before they had signed to a label after Sharon Osbourne saw their fourth live performance.
+They played Ozzfest several times.
+Otep signed with Capitol Records after four shows and without a demo, on the strength of their live performance.
+They started playing around Los Angeles and released the EP Jihad in June 2001.
+After Ozzfest, guitarists Marsh and Aguilera were fired and replaced with Rob Patterson for the rest of the tours that year.

-The band released their album Sevas Tra with Terry Date on June 18, 2002, and then played several gigs at the Ozzfest and was considered one of the prime bands there in 2002.
-Their first time at Ozzfest was in 2001 with their eighth gig.
+The band released their album Sevas Tra with Terry Date on June 18, 2002, and played several shows at the Ozzfest and was considered a prime band there in 2002.
+Their first time at Ozzfest was in 2001 with their eighth show.
 The first album peaked at 145 on the Billboard 200 and 86 on the UK Albums Chart.